-Ms. Harris joined the firm in 2006 and is a senior associate in the firm.
+Ms. Harris joined the firm in 2006 and is a senior counsel in the firm.
 Her practice focuses on land use and environmental law.
 Ms. Harris handles all phases of the land use entitlement and permitting processes, including administrative approvals and litigation.
-Ms. Harris’s practice covers the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the State Planning and Zoning Law, the Cortese-Knox-Hertberg Local Government Reorganization Act, air and water quality, natural resources, endangered species, wetlands and related matters.
+Ms. Harris’s practice covers the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the State Planning and Zoning Law, the federal Endangered Species Act (ESA), air quality, climate change, water quality, vehicle miles traveled, affordable housing, natural resources, endangered species, wetlands and related matters.

-Ms. Harris assisted in the successful defense of appeals in several published decisions, including: Placerville Historic Preservation League v.
+Ms. Harris assisted in the successful defense of appeals in several published decisions, including: Parkford Owners for a Better Community v.
+County of Placer (2020) 54 Cal.App.5th 714; Placerville Historic Preservation League v.
 Judicial Council of California (2017) 16 Cal.App.5th 187; Beverly Hills Unified School District v.
 Los Angeles County Metropolitan Transportation Authority (2015) 241 Cal.App.4th 627; Citizens for Open Government v.
 City of Lodi (2012) 205 Cal.App.4th 296; and South County Citizens for Smart Growth v.
-County of Nevada (2013) 221 Cal.App.4th 316, as well as in the successful defense and prosecution of a cross-appeal in the published decision Planning and Conservation League et al. v.
+County of Nevada (2013) 221 Cal.App.4th 316, as well as in the successful defense and prosecution of a cross-appeal in Planning and Conservation League et al. v.
 Castaic Lake Water Agency et al. (2009) 180 Cal.App.4th 210.
-Ms. Harris is currently actively defending several lawsuits brought under CEQA.
+Ms. Harris is currently actively defending several lawsuits brought under CEQA NEPA, and ESA.

 Representative matters include: